epay846/epay846/README.md

 ## Disclaimer

-Given the sensitive nature of the data used in my DoD projects, I'm unable to publicly showcase my work.
+Given the sensitive nature of the data used in my DoD projects, I'm unable to publicly showcase my day-to-day work; however, side projects and collegiate endeavors are available.